gabrielmathias/gabrielmathias/README.md

-- 👋 Hi, I’m @gabrielmathias a brazilian eclectic software developer that likes Java, Python, Perl and PHP!
+- 👋 Hi, I’m @gabrielmathias a brazilian eclectic software developer that likes Java, Python and PHP!
 - 👀 I’m interested in woodworking and electronics projects
 - 🌱 I’m currently learning German!!
-- 💞️ I’m looking to
+- 💞️ I’m looking for a software engineer or Devops position in Berlin/Remote
-- 📫 How to reach me on ://linkedin.com/in/gabrielmathias
+- 📫 How to reach me on [http://linkedin.com/in/gabrielmathias](LinkedIn)

 <!---
 gabrielmathias/gabrielmathias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.